microsoft/VisualStudioSwag/2022 Launch Swag/Visual Studio 2022 3D Product Icon/README.md

 | Infill:             | 20%                                           |
 | Recommended Color:  | White, Black, or Purple                       |
 | Clean up:           | Use clippers on supports and frayed filament. |

+View the glTF model live in your browser in Babylon.js: https://playground.babylonjs.com/#L5LA71